computational-psychology/computational-psychology-www/content/pages/theses.rst

 - `BA-thesis guidelines detailed (English) <files/theses/BA_expose_detailed_ENG.pdf>`_

 - `"Establishing a good relationship from the Beginning" <files/theses/establishing-a-good-relationship-from-the-beginning-2017.pdf>`_ by Anna Lee.
 For Bachelor and Master's students questions 6 and 13 might be probably skipped; the survey was designed for supervision at the doctoral level.

+`Form for submitting the thesis in digital form only <files/Digitale_Abschlussarbeit.pdf>`_ .
+Please make sure that both examiners agree to this beforehand.

 `List  <projects.html>`_ of available projects and their descriptions